All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Hair loss is a side effect that gets significant attention online but is often misunderstood.
 In the STEP 1 trial[1] (Wilding et al., NEJM, 2021), hair loss (reported as alopecia) occurred in approximately 3% of semaglutide participants versus 1% on placebo.
 The SURMOUNT-1 trial[2] (Jastreboff et al., NEJM, 2022) reported similar low rates with tirzepatide.

 What most people experience is telogen effluvium (a temporary shedding caused by the body's response to rapid weight loss, caloric restriction, and nutritional shifts.
-This is not unique to GLP-1 medications.
+This isn't unique to GLP-1 medications.
 It occurs with any significant weight loss, including after bariatric surgery or crash diets.
 Your hair follicles enter a resting phase when the body is under metabolic stress, and shedding typically occurs 2-4 months after the triggering event.

 Telogen effluvium is almost always reversible.
 Hair growth typically resumes once your weight stabilizes and your nutritional intake is adequate.
 To minimize the risk, focus on getting enough protein (at least 60-80 grams daily), ensure adequate iron and zinc intake, and consider a biotin supplement after discussing it with your provider.
 If hair loss is persistent or severe, your provider may recommend a slower dose titration or a temporary dose hold to allow your body to adjust.